gt-tinker/qwerty/ci/build-windows/hack-for-linker-bug/README.md

 A glaring symptom of the problem is how `test_qwerty` appears to be truncated to `est_qwerty` in the error message.

-I have only observed this on GitHub-hosted GitHub Actions runners, specifically `windows-latest`.
+I have only observed this on GitHub-hosted GitHub Actions runners, [specifically `windows-latest`][4].
 Even with the same version of MSVC, I cannot reproduce this locally.

 ## Likely Cause

-You'll notice that there is no list of object files and libraries as you'd normally expect in a linker command line.
+In the command above, you'll notice that there is no list of object files and libraries as you'd normally expect in a linker command line.
 That's because of limitations on the `argv` size on Windows, apparently.
-Instead, the list is found in the [_Response File_][1] `CMakeFiles\qwerty-test.rsp`.
-Unfortunately, it can be difficult at first to view this file to debug, but thankfully, Ninja has an undocumented flag `-d keeprsp` that keeps them around.
-(We can get scikit-build-core to pass this flag by setting [`build.tool-args` in `pyproject.toml`][2].)
+Instead, the list of things to link is found in the [_Response File_][1] `CMakeFiles\qwerty-test.rsp`.
+Unfortunately, it can be difficult at first to view this file to debug since Ninja deletes it by default, but thankfully, Ninja has an undocumented flag `-d keeprsp` that keeps `.rsp` files around.
+(We can get scikit-build-core to pass this flag by setting [`build.tool-args` in `pyproject.toml`][2] to `["-d", "keeprsp"]`.)

-If you look at `_skbuild\CMakeFiles\qwerty-test.rsp`, you'll see the following (I've abridged the last line by writing `[...]` because it was gargantuan):
+After setting that flag, if you look at `_skbuild\CMakeFiles\qwerty-test.rsp`, you'll see the following (I've abridged the last line by writing `[...]` because it was gargantuan):

     test\test_qwerty\CMakeFiles\qwerty-test.dir\support\qwerty-test.cpp.obj
     test\test_qwerty\CMakeFiles\qwerty-test.dir\support\test_support.cpp.obj